This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

 - Monitoring: IBM Tivoli Netcool/OMNIbus.

-Managed the e-commerce platform of IQOS (split in several national markets), running on RHEL 6 and 7 servers.
+Managed the e-commerce platform of IQOS, composed of 20 websites (one for each national market) running on RHEL servers.

 - Servers: Amazon Web Services EC2 and RDS instances.